-In 2010, I decided to return to this small mine that I had visited ten years ago.
-It is still a pleasant and quiet hike out to this little remote valley.
+In 2010, I decided to return to this small mine I had first visited in 2000.
+It is still a pleasant and quiet hike to this little remote valley.
 I had come out here before to see a small and seldom visited miner’s cabin.
 Now, I wanted to see if it was still standing.

 Sadly, sometime between 2000 and 2010, the cabin blew down.